A universal speed limit for spreading of coherence: METHODS

-To prepare our initial states P$_{1,2,3}$, we start with a weakly interacting quasi-pure condensate with $N=\num{3e5}$ atoms~\cite{Eigen:2016}, turn off the interactions ($a\rightarrow 0$) using the Feshbach resonance at $ 402.7\,\mathrm{G}$~\cite{Etrych:2023}, and perturb the cloud using a combination of time-dependent forcing and interaction pulsing, as outlined in Extended Data Fig.~\ref{fig:S1}.
-The forcing parameters are chosen such that P$_{1,2,3}$ all have the same energy per particle, $\varepsilon = \kB \times 20\,$nK.
+To prepare our initial states P$_{1,2,3}$, we start with a weakly interacting quasi-pure condensate with $N=\num{3.0(1)e5}$ atoms~\cite{Eigen:2016}, turn off the interactions ($a\rightarrow 0$) using the Feshbach resonance at $ 402.7\,\mathrm{G}$~\cite{Etrych:2023}, and perturb the cloud using a combination of time-dependent forcing {(using a magnetic field gradient)} and interaction pulsing, as outlined in Extended Data Fig.~\ref{fig:S1}.
 In a clean cylindrically symmetric potential, our forcing would result in anisotropic momentum distributions.
 However, weak disorder that is naturally present in our trap~\cite{Martirosyan:2024} couples excitations along different directions, so simply waiting for $500\,\mathrm{ms}$ at $a=0$ always results in states with isotropic, but far from equilibrium $n_k$.

+The forcing parameters are chosen such that P$_{1,2,3}$ all have the same energy per particle, $\varepsilon = \kB \times 20(2)\,$nK; for our $11$ data sets for which $V$ and $n$ are also the same, this corresponds to the same equilibrium state {(see Extended Data Fig.~\ref{fig:S2})}.